 This, of course, is Sal, who has everything set up for another shot.
 But he’s taken the light away.
 The problem, he says, was it looked artificial.
 It looked made.
-I wanted badly to steal away, only for a minute, to call the doctor and learn what was happening with Cole, what they’d found—or worse, I consider, what they had not found.
-Cole had been sick for years, though we hadn’t known it, and I had always imagined since the months he learned this that not only had I not helped, but I had some weird communication with the tumor, a psychic sense that made him eventually, horribly ill.
+I wanted to steal away, only for a minute, to call the doctor and learn what was happening with Cole, what they’d found—or worse, I consider, what they had not found.
+Cole had been sick for years, though we hadn’t known it, and I had always imagined since the months he learned this that not only had I not helped, but that I had some weird communication with the tumor, a psychic sense that made him eventually, horribly ill.

 But Sal had asked Can it wait?
 And I had said Yes —something that, unlike projecting confidence, I’m trying not to do.
 To say yes to everything.
 I hold my thumb and make a point not to bite it again.
 I can feel it still, the glow and pulse of pain.

-But after Sal calls “Action!” something new in me flicks on like a light, and I start walking with a different step.
+But after Sal calls “Action!” something clicks on like a lamp, and I start walking with a different step.
 It feels almost as if I’m possessed, like my body knows all the right things to do.
 My eyes are mad with fear.
 I make a false pass at a log, looking for the snake, which I’ve suddenly given a name—Emily—that name is just spinning in my mind, and I’ve lost her, why had I left the lid of her tank open last night, and where could she be, really, and then I see her.
 And I move my hand down, something I’ve never had to do before—her tank is on the top shelf, above the scorpions—and I don’t have time to kneel.
 I feel how Andy does: as if the world has dealt me an unfair hand, I think, but not in the way people reference it—like even the cards themselves are meant for another game.
 I’m on the ground, my forehead slick with sweat, but before I can keep on with the scene, Sal has jumped off his chair.
 “Holy shit, Shawn!” he says.

 Behind him, one of the crew members tosses up his hands and says “Sal, come on.
 You just fucked up the shot.”